Who We Are

 Show More

-Previously, Cindy was the VP, Pharma Informatics at Genentech-Roche responsible for all technology products/services across the Americas in support of Sales, Marketing, Research and Early Development.
-In 2016, Genentech was ranked #3 in Computerworld’s “100 Best Places to Work in IT” and in 2014 Cindy was named to Computerworld’s Premier 100 IT Leaders.
+Prior to Juno, Cindy was the VP, Pharma Informatics at Genentech-Roche responsible for all technology products/services across the Americas.
+In 2016, Genentech was ranked #3 in Computerworld’s “100 Best Places to Work in IT”.
+Before Genentech, Cindy was the VP and GM of Supplier Solutions at Ariba where she created the largest transacting business to business supplier community in the world.

-myrna Chao, EA, FSA, MAAA
+Myrna Chao, EA, FSA, MAAA

 Co-Board Chair